BrettyWhite/cryptoMessenger/README.md

 **WARNING:** If the app is uninstalled or new keys are made, anything encrypted with the previous keys will **NEVER** be able to be restored, and should be considered lost.
 Please put thought into your system design.

+### Installation

+Gradle compile line coming soon.
+Until then if you really want this you can copy the 2 classes into your project. *Or* you can clone the repository and add it as a module in your project.

 ### Usage

 There are 7 simple public methods in this library: